Lead (band): 2022–2023: Lead the Best, 20th Anniversary Live, and post-COVID activities

 Beginning January 2023, the original site for Lead had merged with that of their fanclub's.

 In January, Akira performed in the musical adaptation of the Cesare manga, which was planned for release in 2020, but was postponed due to the COVID-19 pandemic.
 Akira made appearances for the performances held on January 30 and 31.

 In March 2023, Keita began playing the character Roger Davis in the rock musical Rent.
 On March 21, they released the live video 20th Anniversary Live: Kankin Dousai & Snow Magic.
 It debuted at No. 8 on Oricon.
 Their anniversary live was performed the same day as their debut in 2002, on July 31, 2022 at Tachikawa Stage Garden in Tachikawa, Tokyo.

 At the end of April, Lead held their commemorative performances for their album Singularity, which had initially been cancelled in 2020 due to the COVID-19 pandemic in Japan.

 Lead released their thirty-fifth single See Your Heart on May 24.
 It was their first single since Sonic Boom in 2021 and debuted at No. 5.
 The title track was composed by Masa Takumi, who had previously won the 65th Grammy Award for "Best Global Music Album" for his 2022 album Sakura.
 The group released Movies Best on September 27, which housed every music video since their debut.
 On October 6, Lead released their first digital single, "Billionaire".
 The day of its release, the group held a campaign to promote the song, offering prizes to those who streamed the song the most on Line Music.
 The track was written by Shōko Fujibayashi, who had previously written "Night Deluxe" in 2004.
 Member Shinya designed the single's cover.
 On October 14, the group started the first leg of their 2023 tour, Lead Upturn 2023: Jack in the Beats.

 2024-present: Passing of Shinya's father, XTLIKE and digital singles

 Lead brought in 2024 with an announcement of member Shinya opening an official TikTok account.
 Members Keita and Akira had already been active on the application, with Akira opening an account in 2020 and Keita in 2021.
 On February 24, Lead held their annual live, Lead Winter Live ~Snow Magic 2024~.
 That following day, they released their second digital single, "Jack in the Beats."
 The song originally debuted during their concert of the same name.

 In April 2024, Shinya's father died after seven years of battling chronic illness.
 Six months after his passing, Shinya would compose and write a song in his memory.
 He posted the song to his personal Instagram on October 19.

+On May 31, 2026, it was announced through Lead's official site that member Keita Furuya had left the group due to strain on his mental and physical health.